AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

 Enter your login details, and click login.

 ## <i class="fas fa-trophy-alt"></i> Congratulations!
-You've installed JDK8 and got TRIBot running!
+You've installed JDK8 and got TRiBot running!

 If you still need help, ask on the <a href="https://tribot.org/forums/forum/126-bot-help/" target="_blank">TRiBot forums</a> or our <a href="https://discord.gg/5kATh3n" target="_blank">Runescape botting discord</a>.